 This article illustrates how to convert a date in Excel to dd/mm/yyyy hh:mm:ss format using the TEXT function, Custom Formatting, and VBA code with suitable examples.
 Excel provides the facility to display dates to the users in different formats.
 So we need to know the methods to change the date formats to facilitate our work.
 Let’s dive into the examples to get a clear understanding of the methods.

-4 Methods to Convert a Date to dd/mm/yyyy hh:mm:ss Format in Excel
+How to Convert a Date to dd/mm/yyyy hh:mm:ss Format in Excel: 4 Methods

 When we put a date in an Excel worksheet, it stores it in a form of sequential serial numbers which start from 1 on 1st Jan 1900.
 The system adds up the serial number by one for each day onwards.
 This is useful while performing various calculations with dates.
 But Excel gives us the flexibility to show a date in different human-readable formats.
 The following methods will describe how to convert a date to a specific format i.e., dd/mm/yyyy hh:mm:ss format.